-A review of the Aquatic Species and Riparian Zone Conservation Strategy (the Strategy) has highlighted activities that should lead to more native fish and plants, less erosion, improved water flow and fewer weeds in the longer-term.
+In 2013, a review of the Aquatic Species and Riparian Zone Conservation Strategy (the Strategy) highlighted activities that should lead to more native fish and plants, less erosion, improved water flow and fewer weeds in the longer-term.

 The Murrumbidgee River, the major waterway in the ACT is in very poor condition throughout its length.
 The riparian floodplains in the ACT have been affected by land clearing, altered hydrological systems and water quality, major weed invasions, fire and related climatic changes.
 The ACT Government has undertaken two surveys to provide a clear picture of the state of the high conservation value streams in the ACT.